Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 A Titled CAT puts one singleton around a whole *class* (the title) and holds balances as fungible Units, spending the singleton only at supply changes.
 NFT1 puts a singleton around every *item*, spent on every transfer, which is what lets each item carry distinct metadata and a DID-bound owner.
 A CAT Unit has no individual identity by construction: any two Units of a title are interchangeable and merge into one coin, so there is no per-Unit slot for distinct artwork or a distinct owner.
 Identity lives on the title, shared by every Unit.

 This decides which standard fits.
 A 10,000-piece PFP collection of unique artworks needs a per-item identity anchor for each item, and the only anchor is the Title Singleton, so it requires 10,000 titles *plus* 10,000 single-Unit CATs.
 This is roughly twice the footprint of NFT1's 10,000 singletons, with the fungibility machinery serving no purpose.
 NFT1 is correct and cheaper.
 Storing the per-item metadata on the title does not help: the obstacle is not where metadata lives but that fungible Units cannot be individually addressed.
-The reasoning inverts for *interchangeable* items: a drop of one hundred numbered copies of a card is one hundred singletons under NFT1, but one title and one hundred fungible Units under Titled CAT.
+The reasoning inverts for *interchangeable* items: a drop of one hundred identical copies of a card is one hundred singletons under NFT1, but one title and one hundred fungible Units under Titled CAT.
+The boundary is precisely individuation.
+Because Units are fungible, a Titled CAT cannot assign a per-copy serial number, a distinguishing "#7 of 100" that travels with one specific copy: any two Units merge indiscriminately, so there is nowhere for a serial to live.
+An edition of one hundred is one hundred *interchangeable* copies, not copies #1 through #100.
+The moment individual copies must be distinguished, whether by serial number, distinct artwork, or a per-copy owner, the asset has crossed back into NFT1's domain.

 Titled CAT is NFT1 turned inside out: NFT1 is native when items are distinct, Titled CAT when items are interchangeable within a class, including the editioned middle NFT1 serves awkwardly.

 DID ownership follows the same line.
 Titled CAT supports DID ownership of the *title*, but deliberately not of each *holding*.
 Binding an owner DID to every Unit would have to be spent on every transfer, forfeiting the bare-CAT2 transfer cost, and would make Units non-fungible (a Unit owned by one DID could no longer merge with another's).
 Per-holding DID ownership therefore stays with NFT1, while Titled CAT provides clean collection-level and issuer-level provenance.

-The partition is clean and complementary: **NFT1 for assets whose items are individually distinct or individually DID-owned; Titled CAT for assets whose items share a class identity and are interchangeable within it**, across the spectrum from divisible fungibles to indivisible editioned collectibles.
+The partition is clean and complementary: **NFT1 for assets whose items are individually distinct or individually DID-owned, and Titled CAT for assets whose items share a class identity and are interchangeable within it**, across the spectrum from divisible fungibles to indivisible editioned collectibles.

 ### Why scope this to the primitive alone?